Skip to content

 2

-We take the fabric to Santa Barbara County Jail, where inmates with the “Success Stories” program cut it into 12” strips for masks.
-[Update — this program has been put on hold because of a recent COVID-19 outbreak among Sheriff’s staff members at County Jail.]
+We took the fabric to Santa Barbara County Jail, where inmates with the “Success Stories” program cut it into 12” strips for masks.

 Santa Barbara County Jail inmates with the Success Stories program help by making and wearing masks.